So… you want to be a Mason

 Here are a few things upfront for you to consider:

 Masonry insists that all men shall come to its doors entirely of their own free will without expectation of personal gain or profit.
+This means if you want to be a Mason, you have to ask a current Mason to join the fraternity.
 We teach ethics and morality and require that you profess a belief in a supreme being, for no atheist can ever become a Mason.
 While we require a belief in a supreme being, we do not attempt to define it from a sectarian point of view.
 Each man’s relationship with his supreme being is his own

 While many Masons have been prominent in American, and even the world, politics we hold no partisan of political discussions within the Lodge.
 It is hoped that each man will participate in the government of his city, State, and Country as his morals and values may dictate.